Linux General Commands

 • man command : Gives information from the UNIX manual about command.
 Text is displayed using less(below).

 Also, man -k word will list manual pages whose titles contain the keyword word.
+Use this command for more information on the following commands.

 • Ctrl+C : Usually kills whatever you are doing and signals the shell to accept the next command.
 Use Ctrl+C only if you are stuck, since work you did during the killed command may be lost.

-• Ctrl+Z : This control code temporarily suspends a command, whereupon the shell can accept the next command.
+• Ctrl+Z : This control code temporarily suspends a running command, whereupon the shell can accept the next command.
 Use the fg (foreground) command to get the suspended process running again; type jobs to see if you have any suspended or background processes.
 Or use the bg command to have the last suspended job run in the background.

 • date :Displays the current date and time.